Understanding Kubernetes ReplicaSets: Ensuring High Availability for Your Applications

 What a ReplicaSet Does

-Which raises a practical question: how does a ReplicaSet know which pods are its pods?
-That’s where labels come in, and it’s the first thing we’ll see when we write the YAML.
+The next question is how the ReplicaSet knows which pods count as “pods like this.”
+That is where labels come in, and it is the first thing we will see when we write the YAML.

 A ReplicaSet in YAML